dorsywang/util.js/README.md

-util.js<br />
+#util.js
-For a better,fast and effective development life, we have tried it!
+###For a better,fast and effective development life, we have tried it!
 ======

 ##目标